VOCAB

 Valid – real or important (as in, “Your feelings are valid”)

-Media Words for Older Kids (Grades 4–8)
+Vocabulary Words for (Grades 4–6)

 AQBS RULE – a rule that reminds us to Ask Questions and Be Skeptical before reacting to social media.